West University of Timișoara: Eugen Todoran Central University Library

 The library was established by Decree-Law no. 660 of 30 December 1944, issued by King Michael I and named after the Romanian philologist Eugen Todoran, who, as rector of the university, supported its transformation into an academic library.
 At first, the library's bookstock consisted mainly of mathematics and physics books and magazines.
 After the Faculty of Philology was founded in 1956, the library of the Pedagogical Institute acquired an encyclopedic profile and was continuously enriched.
 Since 1962, with the transformation of the Pedagogical Institute into a university, the Central Library of the University of Timișoara has developed rapidly.
 Since 1975, it has been entitled to a legal deposit.
 Since 1992, by Order of the Minister of Education no. 6237 of 14 September, the Library of the University of Timișoara became the Central University Library, an institution of national interest, with legal personality, similar to those in Bucharest, Cluj-Napoca and Iași.

 The library operates in a central headquarters, at 4A Vasile Pârvan Boulevard, which consists of two buildings: A – the old building and B – the new building.
 Branch libraries are organized in the headquarters of some faculties of the West University.
 As of 2019, the library's bookstock consists of over 1.1 million volumes, and access to them is based on a reader's card issued by the library.

 In addition, UVT has its own publishing house and printing house.
 Founded in 2001, the publishing house covers many fields of study and research: anthropology, ethnology, philology, philosophy, physics, mathematics, psychology, sociology, cultural studies, communication sciences, education sciences, economics, politics, theology, translation studies, etc. It is recognized by the National Council for Scientific Research in Higher Education (CNCSIS).

 Planetarium

 The planetarium was inaugurated on 1 January 1964, a first in Romania at that time.
 The construction of this planetarium, as well as the construction of the astronomical observatory (now property of the Romanian Academy), were possible due to the efforts of astronomer and seismologist Ioan Curea, the first rector of the University of Timișoara.
-It is not open to the general public, and is used by university students, especially those taking astronomy courses at the Faculty of Mathematics and Computer Science.
+Open to public since November 2022, it is also used by university students, especially those taking astronomy and astrophysics courses at the Faculty of Physics.
+The original planetarium projector is a Zeiss ZKP-1.